SDU-SE2023-G6/Advanced_Software_Architecture/meetings/2023-09-24-reviewing-exercise-2-review.md

 	- Decrease or combine some of the subsystems
 	- Create descriptions for subsystems
 	- Create a component-connector-view or something similar for the systems and subsystems
+ - Add this to the official latex pdf document